zafree/react-locally/README.md

 - 👀 `react` as the view.
 - 👮 `typescript` as catch types errors early in editor.
 - 🧹 `eslint`, `eslint-airbnb-config` and `prettier` - combines performing code formatting.
 Stop worrying about code style consistency.
+- 🖌️ `dart-sass` support - I extend it with CSS Modules.